New Presumptive Conditions for Agent Orange

 What is the “presumptive conditions” list used for?

-As part of this process, the VA has a list of “presumptive diseases” connected to Agent Orange exposure for purposes of disability compensation claims makes a veteran’s claim process simpler – if they served in the designated time and locations and later were diagnosed with any of the listed diseases, the disease is presumptively service-connected and will not require a much more complicated process of proving an individual connection.
+As part of this process, the VA has a list of “presumptive diseases” connected to Agent Orange exposure for purposes of disability compensation claims, making a veteran’s claim process simpler – if they served in the designated time and locations and later were diagnosed with any of the listed diseases, the disease is presumptively service-connected and will not require a much more complicated process of proving an individual connection.

-The total, current list of “presumptive conditions” is as follows:
+The total current list of “presumptive conditions” is as follows:

 - Bladder cancer